Last Updated: 1/19/2023

 According to the National Highway Traffic Safety Administration (NHTSA), every year more than 4,000 pedestrians are killed in traffic accidents and tens of thousands are injured across the United States.
 It is imperative that pedestrians learn about the pedestrian laws in their state to ensure they’re in compliance and prevent dangerous accidents.

 The NHTSA reports that 75 percent of pedestrian accidents occur in urban areas, on clear or cloudy days, and at nighttime.
-Read about the pedestrian laws in Des Moines before chasing an accident claim.
+Read about the pedestrian laws in Iowa before chasing an accident claim.

 The Pedestrian Laws in Iowa